Story writing starts with deciding on your point of view

 Getting feedback about your writing before you publish a book will give you a massive advantage.

 When you have solidified your idea and want to get started on turning it into a novel, it is time to make one of your most important decisions.

-Which point of view (POV) will you use?
+What is point of view (POV) and which one will I use?

 The choice of the point of view is how a writer wishes to convey the action of the story to readers.

 There are three basic types of point of view.
 The first person, second person and third person, of which there are two types.